Afghan conflict: Founding of the Islamic Republic

-Stalemate
+Nation-building in Afghanistan

 NATO and Afghan troops led many offensives against the Taliban in this period.
 By 2009, a Taliban-led shadow government began to form, complete with their own version of mediation court.
 In 2010, U.S. President Barack Obama deployed an additional 30,000 soldiers over a period of six months and proposed that he would begin troop withdrawals by 2012.
 At the 2010 International Conference on Afghanistan in London, Karzai said he intended to reach out to the Taliban leadership (including Mullah Omar, Sirajuddin Haqqani and Gulbuddin Hekmatyar).
 Supported by senior U.S. officials Karzai called on the group's leadership to take part in a loya jirga meeting to initiate peace talks.
 According to The Wall Street Journal, these steps were initially reciprocated with an intensification of bombings, assassinations and ambushes.

 Many Afghan groups (including the former intelligence chief Amrullah Saleh and opposition leader Dr. Abdullah Abdullah) believed that Karzai's plan aimed to appease the insurgents' senior leadership at the cost of the democratic constitution, the democratic process and progress in the field of human rights, especially women's rights.
 Abdullah stated: "I should say that Taliban are not fighting in order to be accommodated.
 They are fighting in order to bring the state down.
 So it's a futile exercise, and it's just misleading. ...
 There are groups that will fight to the death.
 Whether we like to talk to them or we don't like to talk to them, they will continue to fight.
 So, for them, I don't think that we have a way forward with talks or negotiations or contacts or anything as such.
 Then we have to be prepared to tackle and deal with them militarily.
 In terms of the Taliban on the ground, there are lots of possibilities and opportunities that with the help of the people in different parts of the country, we can attract them to the peace process; provided, we create a favorable environment on this side of the line.
 At the moment, the people are leaving support for the government because of corruption.
 So that expectation is also not realistic at this stage."